Aled Jones: Radio

 Jones is a presenter on Classic FM.
 In 2006, he joined the BBC, taking over from Don Maclean on Good Morning Sunday on BBC Radio 2.
 He was also a presenter of Friday Night is Music Night, and has also been a regular stand-in presenter for Sarah Kennedy and Ken Bruce on Radio 2, until he left Radio 2 in 2012.
 Jones also presents programmes for BBC Radio 3, such as Choir of the Year and Young Chorister of the Year and The Choir until he left Radio 3 in 2013.
-On 4 February 2013, it was announced that Jones had returned to Classic FM to present a new show from 9:00–12:00 on Sundays, starting on 3 March of the same year.
-From March 2016, his breakfast show was moved down to two hours, to 7:00–10:00 (but staying on Sundays).
-His show reaches over a million listeners, which is a record number for weekend breakfast listenership, alongside the Saturday show at the same slot with Alan Titchmarsh.
+On 4 February 2013, it was announced that Jones had returned to Classic FM to present a new three-hour show from 9:00 on Sundays, starting the next month on 3 March.
+From March 2016, his Sunday breakfast show was shifted to start earlier at 7:00.
+On 1 June 2026, Jones moved to present the station's weekday mid-morning slot.